 About

-My research interests are extremal, probabilistic, and algebraic combinatorics, especially Ramsey theory, graph coloring, additive combinatorics, discrete geometry, and coding theory, with applications to computer science.
+My research interests are extremal, probabilistic, and algebraic combinatorics, especially Ramsey theory, graph coloring, additive combinatorics, discrete geometry, and coding theory, and their applications to computer science.

 You can find my CV here.
 I blog about life, research, and rationality at my personal blog; most of my better posts can also be found cross-posted on LessWrong.